 Transferring to our Program:

-If you are already in a Methadone or Suboxone program but would like to transfer to our clinic, call us at 1-888-388-7226 to arrange an appointment (virtual appointments are available the same day), or walk in to one of our clinics during our clinic hours with your Health Card.
+If you are already in a Methadone or Suboxone program but would like to transfer to our clinic, call us at 1-888-388-7226 to arrange an appointment (virtual appointments are available the same day), or walk in to one of our clinics (at least one hour before clinic closing time) with your Health Card.

 Transferring clinics is quick and easy.
-We offer same-day service and can start you on medication immediately.
+We offer same-day service and can start you on medication promptly.
 If you have earned carries at your current clinic, you will maintain them.

 Methadone & Suboxone Program